Geography of self (drawing by Gloria E. Anzaldúa)

 Reading Group on Autoethnography

-In this reading group we’ll explore autoethnography both as method and practice, focusing on how personal narrative, memory, and positionally can disrupt and expand traditional research paradigms.
-Our hybrid reading room is designed for collective reading, reflection and conversation at the intersections of autoethnography, embodied and artistic research practices.
+In this reading group we explored autoethnography both as method and practice, focusing on how personal narrative, memory, and positionally are able to disrupt and expand traditional research paradigms.
+The session took place in a hybrid reading room designed for collective reading, reflection and conversation at the intersections of autoethnography, embodied and artistic research practices.

 Texts: